A Comprehensive Survey of Continual Learning: Theory, Method and Application: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography} [{ }]{Liyuan Wang} is currently a PhD student at Tsinghua University, co-advised by Prof. Yi Zhong at the school of life sciences and Prof. Jun Zhu at the department of computer science and technology.
-Before that, he received the BS degree from Tsinghua University.
+\begin{IEEEbiography} [{ }]{Liyuan Wang} is currently a postdoc in Tsinghua University, working with Prof.~Jun Zhu at the Department of Computer Science and Technology.
+Before that, he received the BS and PhD degrees from Tsinghua University.
 His research interests include continual learning, incremental learning, lifelong learning and brain-inspired AI.
-His work in continual learning has been published in major conferences and journals in related fields, such as NeurIPS, ICLR, CVPR, ECCV, TNNLS, etc. \end{IEEEbiography}
+His work in continual learning has been published in major conferences and journals in related fields, such as Nature Machine Intelligence, NeurIPS, ICLR, CVPR, ICCV, ECCV, etc. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Xingxing Zhang} received the Ph.D. degree in signal and information processing from the Institute of Information Science, Beijing Jiaotong University (BJTU), Beijing, China, in 2020, and B.E. degree in 2015.
 She was also a Visiting Student with the Department of Computer Science, University of Rochester, USA, from 2018 to 2019.
 She was a Postdoc in the department of computer science, Tsinghua University, Beijing, China, from 2020 to 2022.
 Her research interests include continual learning, zero/few-shot learning, and data selection.
 She has received the excellent Ph.D. thesis award from the Chinese Institute of Electronics (CIE) in 2020. \end{IEEEbiography}